Also known as: v-up, v sit-up, jackknife situp, jackknife crunch

 What is Jack Knife?

-The Jack Knife is an easy bodyweight core exercise that raises both straight arms and legs from a lying position to engage the rectus abdominis and obliques.
-It builds core strength and endurance with no equipment; focus on controlled movement and a neutral spine to protect the lower back.
+The Jack Knife is an easy bodyweight core exercise that raises straight arms and legs together to target the rectus abdominis and obliques.
+It builds core stability, hip flexor control, and abdominal endurance with no equipment—ideal for beginners refining technique.

 How to Do Jack Knife